royerlab/arbol/README.md

 _arbol_ organises your stdout prints in a hierarchy that follows the structure of your code.
 Use a simple context manager to define the hierarchy and the 'aprint' command instead of print, and voila.
 Moreover, _arbol_ measures the elpased time for each node of the tree and displays that conveniently.
+Finally, when the optional dependencies are installed, the printed tree and text are colored with an exquisitely crafted combination of colors for to make it even more visually appealing.

-Arbol means 'tree' in spanish.
+If you are wondering, 'arbol' means 'tree' in spanish.

 Why not use a more traditional Python logging?
 We have made the choice of sticking to a plain and simple scheme that matches the usage of 'print' statements.
 Also we could have tried to intercept stdout and do